 PERCEPTIONS OF THE REGION MAY SHIFT

-We may look back on this moment in time as a pivotal shift in worldwide perceptions of our region.
-Depending on the success or the economic contribution that is made by these new rules, we may see other countries follow suit.
-The sense of permanency for foreigners through the gold card visa in the UAE has huge impact potential, including greater assimilation.
+We may look back on this moment as a pivotal shift in worldwide perceptions of our region.
+We may see other countries follow suit depending on the success or the economic contribution made by these new rules.
+The sense of permanency for foreigners through the gold card visa in the UAE has a considerable impact potential, including greater assimilation.
 In the future the new UAE visa rules could be seen as a pivotal moment in the country’s history.

 INTEREST IN UAE PROPERTY OWNERSHIP COULD INCREASE